Kehua

 Kehua’s IP portfolio is 9.5× larger than Sineng’s by count — 2,310 vs 243.
 That reflects 36 years of accumulated patents across UPS, data-center, and clean energy, and Kehua’s active involvement in national standards across data center and storage domains.
 Kehua holds 12 overseas invention patents and 27 overseas trademarks, giving it international IP depth.

-Sineng’s 243-patent portfolio is focused.
-The vast majority relate to PV inverter and PCS topologies, grid-forming algorithms, and integrated PV+storage system integration.
-Sineng has participated in drafting the Chinese ESS PCS national standard (NB/T 31016-2019) and related grid-integration standards — meaningful technical authority despite a smaller total.
+Sineng’s 243-patent portfolio covers PV inverter and PCS topologies, grid-forming algorithms, and integrated PV+storage system integration.
+Sineng has participated in drafting the Chinese ESS PCS national standard (NB/T 31016-2019) and related grid-integration standards.

 09. ESG and governance maturity